TheMarex/ba-thesis/text/2_models.md

 The basic assumption in the next section will be that the CoM will have a *constant displacement* with regard to our ground plane.
 Thus we can constrain the movement of the CoM to a plane that is parallel to the ground plane.
-Note that this assumption is, depending on the walking speed, only approximately true for human walking as shown by Orendurff et. al.
+Note that this assumption is, depending on the walking speed, only approximately true for human walking as shown by Orendurff et. al. \citep{orendurff2004effect}.
 For slow to fast walking ($0.7$ m/s and $1.6$ m/s respectively) the average displacement in $z$-direction was found to be between $2.7cm$ and $4.81$ cm.
 While the walking patterns generated based on the LIP-model will guarantee dynamic stability, they might not look natural with regard to human walking.

-\todo{cite Orendurff}

 We are going to constrain the $z$ coordinate of our inverted pendulum to a plane with normal vector $(k_x, k_y, -1)$ and $z$-displacement $z_c$: